This version of the SonarQube documentation is no longer maintained. It relates to a version of SonarQube that is not active.

 This section explains how to add the SonarQube analysis to your Jenkins Freestyle or Pipeline jobs.
 Note that you can also easily configure and analyze your projects with Jenkins in SonarQube through the tutorial in the application.

-To be able to add a SonarQube analysis to a Jenkins job, Jenkins must have been set up for SonarQube integration
+To be able to add a SonarQube analysis to a Jenkins job, Jenkins must have been set up for Setting up Jenkins.

 Adding analysis to a Freestyle job